Omi053/sunrise-voice-rag/DECISIONS.md

 Can map sentences/ paragraphs into dense vectors.
 Ideal for fast semantic searches and sentence similarity.
 Really effective in a resource-constrained environment

+Faster whisper base is used as all investor queries are short general questions.
+BVase lands well and since we have a latency issues, samall is not optimal